harmonydata/hackathon/multiple-pdfs.md

 Concerning the display of similar questions/statements across the PDFS, we imagine that the user will be able to sort the matches at the PDF level

 ## Limitations
-- Limited sample size: we believe that more testing with psychologists and their viewpoints on this design would be beneficial (especially those that have not used an AI tool to harmonise data before).
+- Limited and biased sample size: we believe that more testing with psychologists and their viewpoints on this design would be beneficial (especially those not affiliated with Harmony and have not used an AI tool to harmonise data before).
 - Due to the new design, there could potentially be a lot of information shown on a page, meaning that users would have to scroll on the page more than necessary.
+- Consider how it looks and optimises on mobile
+- Consider type of filters that users may require, e.g. sorting  by recency/date, sorting by region etc.

 ## TL;DR
 Here is our team's diagram on the design of harmony if we could expand the functionality to handle more than 2 PDFs at a time